 Pro tip: While you're in Colorado Springs, it's essential that you pay a visit to one of the breweries that have changed the landscape of the city's dining culture.
 For a taste of the best beer brewed in the city, have a pint at the Bristol Brewing Company—an atmospheric pub that offers the public tours of their facility.

 Where to fly: Austin-Bergstrom International Airport (AUS)

 With just a quarter-mile walk to this scenic natural pool from the visitor's center, it's incredibly easy for everyone to enjoy the Hamilton Pool Preserve in Dripping Springs, Texas.
 The best time to visit this natural pool and waterfall is in the warmer months from March through November, when visitors are always guaranteed a swim through the pool's clear waters.
 In this collapsed grotto and canyon, visitors can either take a swim and enjoy the scenic views from the water or take a hike around the park to revel in the bounty of natural elements that make this destination one of the most beautiful in the country.

-Pro tip: Located only a few miles away from the Hamilton Pool Preserve in Dripping Springs, the Liney Moon resort is a hotel and venue space that brings together the charm of the south and the sophisticated architecture and accommodations desired by guests everywhere to provide a spectacular retreat.
+Pro tip: Located only a few miles away from the Hamilton Pool Preserve in Dripping Springs, the Liney Moon resort is a hotel and venue space that brings together the charm of the south and the sophisticated architecture and accommodations desired by guests.

 Hawaii Volcanoes National Park, Hawaii